MUSIC FOR A CAUSE

 As temporary citizens of this earth, Swarathma believes that each of us are responsible for creating a sustainable future for generations to come.

-Many Notes for Sustainability: In their city, Swarathma has been associated with the movement against single-use plastic, the stir against the proposal to axe trees at Indira Nagar BDA complex, and the Steel Flyover Beda protest.
+Many Notes for Sustainability: In our city, Swarathma has been associated with the movement against single-use plastic, the stir against the proposal to axe trees at Indira Nagar BDA complex, and the Steel Flyover Beda protest.
 They have played in aid of NGOs such as Indian Youth Climate Network (IYCN), supported Greenpeace in India to raise awareness about climate-change.

 The band has done fund-raiser shows for Dream-a-Dream Foundation, Delhi-based YP Foundation and Chennai-based micro-credit organization Rang De.

-Their much-loved song, Pyaasi is based on the Karnataka-Tamil Nadu dispute regarding Cauvery waters.
+Our much-loved song, Pyaasi is based on the Karnataka-Tamil Nadu dispute regarding Cauvery waters.
 India continues to suffer from droughts and states quarrel over water.
 Our foolish belief that nature belongs to us and we have a right of ownership over it - this belief is addressed through this soulful song.

 #ConcertforTrees Sept, 2018